 - It should not cause obstruction: If the power station is located near an aerodrome, the power station's chimney must not hinder planes from taking off or landing.

 There are numerous clearances that one must acquire in order to set up a thermal power plant in India few of them are as follows:

-- To commence the business, incorporation certificate is required
+- To commence the business, an incorporation certificate is required

-- memorandum related to industrial enterprise must be filed
+- memorandum related to the industrial enterprise must be filed

 - Registration of Sales Tax must be made